 The SBIR/STTR Program consists of Phases I, II, and III.
 Phase I is to determine, to the extent possible, the scientific and technical merit and feasibility of ideas with commercial potential.
-Proposals should concentrate on R/R&D significantly contributing to proving scientific and technical feasibility and the proposed effort's commercialization potential, wherein successful completion is required to obtain further AF support, e.g., a Phase II award.
+Proposals should concentrate on R/R&D significantly contributing to proving scientific and technical feasibility and the proposed effort's commercialization potential, wherein successful completion is required to obtain further AF support, e.g., a Phase

+II award.
 Proposers should consider whether the R/R&D proposed to the AF has private sector potential, either for the proposed application or as the basis for other applications.

 Phase II awards are based on Phase I results, including commercialization potential, relevance to Defense needs, and the Phase II proposal's technical merit.
 Phase II is the principal R/R&D effort, expected to produce a well-defined deliverable prototype.
 Phase II awardees may receive one additional, sequential Phase II award to continue the project.
 There is also the possibility for a third Phase II award under the Commercialization Assistance Pilot Program (CAPP).
-Additionally, agencies may provide opportunities to apply for Phase IIB awards which seek to bridge the gap between Phase II and III.
+Additionally, agencies may provide opportunities to apply for Phase IIB awards seeking to bridge the gap between Phase II and III.
 Proposals for these opportunities, if/when available, are sought through separate, discreet solicitation cycles.

-The purpose of Phase IIIs is to further test, evaluate, or develop the prototype into a viable product or non-R&D service for sale in military or private sector markets.
-SBIR/STTR Phase IIIs include work deriving from, extending, or completing efforts made under prior SBIR/STTR funding agreements, but is funded by sources other than the SBIR/STTR Program.
-This can be private sector, non-SBIR/STTR Government sources, or both., Phase III work is typically oriented towards commercializing SBIR/STTR research or technology.
+SBIR/STTR Phase IIIs include work deriving from, extending, or completing efforts made under prior SBIR/STTR funding agreements, but are funded by non-SBIR/STTR Program sources.
+This can be private sector, non-SBIR/STTR Government sources, or both.
+Phase III work is typically oriented towards commercializing SBIR/STTR research or technology.

-2.3 SBIR Direct to Phase II Topic Information
+2.3 Consolidated Topic Information